Chris Farley biopic project gets support from actor's family - ExBulletin

 People also read…

-In addition to the team's clear vision for the film and support from Michaels, Tom Farley Jr. said the talent attached to the project made it clear the time was right to pursue an adaptation of the book.
+Along with the team's clear vision for the film and support from Michaels, Tom Farley Jr. felt that the talent attached to the project made it clear that the time was right to pursue an adaptation of the book.

 “They started shopping in Hollywood last week,” Tom Farley Jr. told the State Journal, “and there was an immediate response.”